Practical tips for managers, trainers and sales training companies.

-Even when a skill's course lasts several days and includes much practice of the principles promoted, real changes are left up to the participants.
+Even when a sales skills course lasts several days and includes much practice of the principles promoted, real changes are left up to the participants.

 A good course is motivating and connects learning to the desired outcome.
-Even 'recalcitrant' participants may become converts and speak highly of their experience.
+Recalcitrant participants may become converts and speak highly of their experience.
 Ambivalent participants can be inspired to learn.
 Anticipative and Active participants are quick to take advantage of new learning.

 Behavioural change is uncomfortable because it is the process of becoming a slightly different person.
 In the future, the changed person will react differently to what happens to him or her.

 We should not expect such change to be achieved easily.
 Participant motivation, sales training or coaching expertise, and ongoing support are necessary.

 Making intelligent use of this understanding presents an opportunity for sellers and sales training companies to improve training effectiveness substantially.
 Here are four definite steps that lead to better results.